 Elizabeth Hemings Site

-DAACS staff cataloged artifacts and digitized field records from the Elizabeth Hemings Site excavations during the summer of 2005.
-Only stones from the hearth area and cobble concentration were included in the original digital site map.
+- Note about the Site Maps: Only stones from the hearth area and cobble concentration were included in the original digital site map.
 For DAACS, an attempt was made to include all stones drawn on quadrat plans regardless of whether or not they were collected in the field and regardless of the quadrat's proximity to the hearth area or cobble concentration.
 The goal was to demonstrate stone ubiquity or dearth rather than to assume either is the case, particularly for quadrats further removed from the areas of primary interest.
 It was clear from the context records, however, that differential mapping of stones by quadrat and field season occurred.
 In other words, the absence of stones on the digital site map is not evidence for absence of stones in the quadrats.